stephengladney/gladknee/README.md

 ### **sumOfKeyValues<T extends object, U extends keyof T>(arr: (T & { [K in U]: number })[],key: U): number**

-Returns the sum of the values of a specific shared key in an array of objects
+Returns the sum of the values of a specific shared key in an array of objects.
 <br><br>
 Example: